What you can control

 - gambling transactions.

-Note: We make all reasonable efforts to decline a transaction that you have authorised as a Card Control on your account.
+We make all reasonable efforts to decline a transaction that you have authorised as a control on your account.

 Types of transactions you can enable and block

-You can use Card Controls to block card transactions where your card is not present.
+You can use Usage controls to block card transactions where your card is not present.
 This includes shopping online and over the phone and includes international and foreign currency transactions.

 Once you’ve activated these controls they may also block your regular payments to businesses you subscribe to if the business hasn't set up a recurring payment.